Camphill and Botton

 Camphill Village Trust (CVT)

-The following is the text from the legal document, the Memorandum and Articles, underlying the Camphill Village Trust (CVT).
-It describes how community life should be enabled and supported by the board of trustees.
-It is a key aspect of the current crisis affecting CVT communities like Botton, Delrow, the Grange and Oaklands Park, that the restructuring of these communities signifies a substantial departure from these legally binding principles, as recently confirmed and explained by a leading UK charity lawyer.
+The following is the text from the Memorandum and Articles, the foundation document of the Camphill Village Trust (CVT) founded by König and his co-workers in 1954, which is still legally binding to this day.
+It describes how community life is to be enabled and supported by the charity's board of trustees.
+This has always been a well understood principle and undisputed agreement, and it is a key issue of the current crisis affecting CVT communities like Botton, Delrow, the Grange and Oaklands Park, that the restructuring of these communities by the charity's trustees signifies a substantial departure from these legally binding principles.
+The current trustees are thereby seen to be in breach of trust and acting ultra vires, i.e. outside the objectives and powers provided by the charity's founding documents

 Objects: “in accordance with the principles of Dr Rudolf Steiner (as summarised in the appendix) … particularly (without limitation) by the establishment and maintenance of communities … or other types of social and/or educational community, in which beneficiaries live and/or work and/or to which they otherwise resort, in community with persons providing support.”